victorubieto/M5_Group9_MCV/README.md

 In this project we provide a nice implementation of a Image Classification network using the framework from Pytorch.

-You can find the final documentation and report of the project [here](https://www.overleaf.com/read/xfbwshstznzh).
+You can find the documentation and report of the project [here](https://www.overleaf.com/read/xfbwshstznzh).

 Moreover, you can check the weekly slides in the folowing links:
 * [Week 1](https://docs.google.com/presentation/d/1deTzukazFwTeO4joZ5Fpa5-4wPc_g2MzVJk3duT0UfQ/edit?usp=sharing)